 The entities directly regulated by this action are those entities that process EAG, WAI, BBR, BSS, and WAG crab.
 This action would also directly regulate IPQ holders or crab processing companies that use the IPQ.
 Some IPQ holders are the same entities that own the processing facility, and others are those that have their crab custom processed.
+IPQ holders also include three CDQ groups and other ECCs.
 Table 3-29 provides estimated counts of these entities.